GoncaloBorges/cdk_simple_cloudfront_canary_probe/README.md

 1.	```miss-cdn-upstream-fbl```: The time CloudFront expected until the first byte of the response is received from the origin

-## Installation

-The deployment of the CDK stack can be triggered from any Linux instance as long as it provides python3, git and has AWS CLI instance.
-For convinience you may want to deploy it on an AMZ Linux 2 EC2 instance where all of the above utilities are installed or available by default.
-However, it is not mandatory to deploy it on an EC2 instance

-### Requirements
+## CloudFront Distribution Requirements

-* Create a custom response policy with Server-Timing header enabled with a 100% sampling rate.
+* Create a custom response policy with Server-Timing headers enabled using a 100% sampling rate.

-* Attach the custom response policy with Server-Timing header enabled to a specific behaviour of your CloudFront Distribution.
+* Attach the custom response policy with Server-Timing header enabled to a behaviour of your CloudFront Distribution.

 * Select two requests / uris to probe the distribution performance matching the above behaviour:
 1. one which will likely result on a `HIT` event;
 1. another which will always result in a `MISS` event.
 A `MISS` event can be configured by adding a `Cache-Control: max-age=0` response header to response from your origin server.

+## Installation

+The deployment of the CDK stack can be triggered from any Linux instance as long as it provides python3, git and has AWS CLI installed.
+For convinience you may want to deploy it on an AMZ Linux 2 EC2 instance where all of the above utilities are available by default.
+However, it is not mandatory to do so.

 ### Install NodeJS
 ###### Ref:  https://docs.aws.amazon.com/cdk/v2/guide/work-with.html#work-with-prerequisites